Paris in two days (or more)

 During the time of Romans, the area that is Montmartre today became a sacred ground when Saint Denis was executed on the hill for preaching Christianity.
 That is how the neighborhood acquired its title ‘Mont des Martyrs’ – the mountain of martyrs.

 At the time, Montmartre was just a tiny hilltop hamlet, outside the city.
 Devoid of the city taxes, it thrived making money off its windmills, vineyards, and quarries.
 In the late 19th century after it was annexed into the Parisian territory, artists from around Paris moved up to the hill looking for affordable housing.
 Soon, Famous artists like Renoir, Van Gough, Picasso and Matisse lived and played here and Montmartre became the spot to be for free thinkers, struggling artists, and party-goers.
 Soon, the neighborhood’s parties were the talk of the town and everyone flocked to see the cabarets, the night clubs, and the sex shows.
+This also got me thinking, when, as a society did we start to treat sexual activities and subjects as taboo and act like they should be kept behind closed doors for adults or left to the hormonal teenagers on somewhere like TubeV Sex Free Sex Site instead of celebrating it with sex shows and live adult-related entertainment.

 Wander around the cobbled alleys and cafés in this charming and historic neighborhood of Montmartre, soaking in the atmosphere that nurtured and fostered some of the greatest artists and writers living in France.